emqx/emqx-docs/en_US/security/authz/mongodb.md

 Otherwise the check returns immediately without proceeding to the next auth/ACL plugins.

-When the rule is non-empty and does not match the corresponding pub/sub permission, an ath/ACL failure will be returned (the corresponding pub/sub behavior will be denied) and the auth/ACL chain will be terminated.
+When the rule is non-empty and does not match the corresponding pub/sub permission, an auth/ACL failure will be returned (the corresponding pub/sub behavior will be denied) and the auth/ACL chain will be terminated.

-When more than one auth/ACL plugins are in use, it is recommended to position MongoDB ACL after other auth/ACL plugins in the enabled plugins list.
+MongoDB is a whitelist-only auth backend.
+This means that not finding a matching entry is automatically a `deny` result.
+As such, when more than one auth/ACL plugin is in use, it is recommended to position Redis ACL after other auth/ACL plugins in the enabled plugins list.
 :::